-The AFRICA24 Group presents : Visa for Music 2025
+The AFRICA24 Group Presents : Visa For Music 2025

-(MENAFN- News.Africa-Wire) RABAT, Morocco, November 20, 2025/ -- From November 19 to 22, 2025, the AFRICA24 Group () will offer exceptional coverage of the 12th edition of the Visa For Music Festival 2025, a major event celebrating the cultural richness of Africa, the Middle East and beyond, through a vibrant and eclectic programme.
+From November 19 to 22, 2025, the AFRICA24 Group ( ) will offer exceptional coverage of the 12th edition of the Visa For Music Festival 2025, a major event celebrating the cultural richness of Africa, the Middle East and beyond, through a vibrant and eclectic programme.

 This edition of Visa For Music, held in Rabat, Morocco, aims to be a vibrant cultural crossroads, bringing together artists, professionals and festival-goers around a rich and diverse programme.